thegetty/quire-docs/content/documentation/install-uninstall.md

 9. Scroll down to the bottom of the page and click **generate token**.

 10. Copy the token to your clipboard before closing this window.
-For security reasons, after you navigate off the page, you will not be able to see the token again.
+For security reasons, after you navigate off the page, you will not be able to see the token again.(Treat your tokens like passwords, and keep them secret.)

 **Resetting user permission for local directory**